Birger Carlstedt's The Society Machine was conserved in EMMA's exhibition space

-The piece will undergo conservation in EMMA’s exhibition space allowing the public to follow the conservator’s work first hand.
+The piece underwent conservation in EMMA’s exhibition space allowing the public to follow the conservator’s work first hand.
 Over the years the relief has collected dirt and been partly damaged so it will undergo a series of conservation measures, such as surface cleaning, consolidation of loose paint layers and retouching.
-After the conservation, the relief’s life cycle can continue into the future as a work of art in a public space.
+Now after the conservation, the relief’s life cycle continues into the future as a work of art at EMMA’s exhibition space.

 Birger Carlstedt (1907–1975) and Erik Kråkström (1919–2009)